-How do you use CBD Oil for Migraines?
+How Do You Use CBD Oil for Migraines?

-Sublingual administration of CBD is just a technical way of saying to put the oil under your tongue for a minute or two to absorb the CBD through the sublingual tissue under the tongue, which allows faster absorption into the bloodstream.
+Sublingual administration of CBD is just a technical way of saying to put the oil under your tongue for a minute or two to absorb the CBD through the sublingual gland under the tongue, which allows faster absorption into the bloodstream.

 Taking CBD sublingually means it gets into the bloodstream to take effect faster which some users prefer – especially if you’re in the middle of a migraine attack.

 Another way to take CBD is by using an e-cigarette or vape pen and using cannabidiol e-liquids.

 Vaping isn’t without risks, but it may be the best way for you to take CBD if you already use e-cigarettes, are looking to stop smoking, or aren’t keen on taking CBD sublingually.

 Vaping CBD products work fast because the cannabidiol can get into the bloodstream quickly, similar to taking it under the tongue, so it may be helpful if you’re looking to use CBD oil for migraines after the migraine has started.

 A highly popular way of taking CBD is in capsule, gummy, tea or candy form.